 The Carbon XL uses lightweight single-foot guides.
 And speaking of weight, the 9-foot 5-weight Carbon XL is 3.5 ounces, which is about average for this price range.
 More expensive rods will usually weigh less (but that expense and weight savings don’t necessarily connect you to more fish).

-At about $149, the Echo Carbon XL fly rod is a great buy.
+At about $169.99, the Echo Carbon XL Fly Rod is a great buy.
 Its casting abilities for distance and accuracy seem about average, but the feel of this rod while you’re casting is far above average.
 It’s an odd thing to explain, but during many casts, the Echo Carbon XL makes you feel as if you’re a better caster than you really are.
-It’s cool when you can get this feeling from a rod under $150.
+It’s cool when you can get this feeling from a rod at this price point.